 6. 2 Toxicological Information on Active Substance(s)

 Information regarding classification of the active substances and on EU endpoints and critical areas of concern identified during the EU review are given in Table 6.2-1.

-Table 6.2-1: Information on active substance(s)a
+Table 6.2-1: Information on active substance(s) and safener